hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 ## Provisioning with Helm charts

-Helm Is a method of packaging a collection of objects into a chart which can then be deployed to the cluster.
+Helm is a method of packaging a collection of objects into a chart which can then be deployed to the cluster.
 For the rest of this tutorial we use the **[Dev](https://github.com/ConsenSys/quorum-kubernetes/tree/master/dev)** Helm charts.
-After you have cloned the [Quorum-Kubernetes](https://github.com/ConsenSys/quorum-kubernetes) repository, change directory to `dev` for the rest of this tutorial
+After you have cloned the [Quorum-Kubernetes](https://github.com/ConsenSys/quorum-kubernetes) repository, change the directory to `dev` for the rest of this tutorial.
 ```bash
 cd dev/helm
 ```

-You are also free to customize any of the charts in this repo to suit your requirements, and encouraged to send pull requests to add functionality.
+You are also free to customize any of the charts in this repo to suit your requirements and pull requests are encouraged to extend functionality.

 ### 1. Check that you can connect to the cluster with `kubectl`